-The Group operates a Mandatory Provident Fund Scheme ("MPF Scheme") for all qualifying employees in Hong Kong under the Mandatory Provident Fund Schemes Ordinance.
+The Group operates a MPF Scheme for all qualifying employees in Hong Kong under the Mandatory Provident Fund Schemes Ordinance.
 The assets of the MPF Scheme are held separately from those of the Group in funds under the control of an independent trustee.
-Under the rules of the MPF Scheme, the employees are each required to make contributions to the scheme at rates specified in the rules.
+Under the rules of the MPF Scheme, the employer and its employees are each required to make contributions to the scheme at rates specified in the rules.
 The only obligation of the Group with respect to the MPF Scheme is to make the required contributions under the scheme.